Tinoco107/Recipe-Project/README.md

 ### Univariate analyses: distribution of protein among all recipes in dataframe

-### bivariate analyses: distribution of rating conditional on protein density in da#taframe
+### bivariate analyses: distribution of rating conditional on protein density in dataframe

 ### Interesting Aggregates (proportion of protein by number of ingredients)